MaxVinValk/b-14-misinformation-spread-using-cogdis/readme.md

 The model manager is responsible for setting up everything for the simulation to run, as well as the main program loop that keeps the logic going.

 ### GraphModel
 One of the two "hearts" of the simulation.
-It tracks all nodes in a simulation, as well as code for spacing them out such that they can be displayed nicely.
+It tracks all nodes in a simulation, and deals with any logic regarding information spread on a network level.
+It extends the GraphPhysicsModel, which is responsible for handling the physics updates throughout the network itself.

+### GraphPhysicsModel
+Handles all physics updates.

 ### Node
 The other heart of the simulation.
 All relevant logic with regards to the flow of information through a network takes place here.
 The functions for the logic of the nodes forming and disengaging from links can be found in here.